RMS Admission: Complete Guide to Rashtriya Military School Admission

 Why Choose Young Star Defence Academy for RMS Preparation?

 Young Star Defence Academy (YSDA) is one of India’s most trusted institutes for defence entrance exam coaching.
-With campuses in Amritsar, Chandigarh, and Kapurthala, YSDA has helped thousands of students secure admission in Rashtriya Military Schools, Sainik Schools, RIMC, and NDA.
+With campuses in Amritsar, Chandigarh, and Kapurthala, YSDA has helped thousands of students secure admission into Rashtriya Military Schools, Sainik Schools, RIMC, and NDA.

-What makes YSDA different:
+What Makes YSDA Different

-• Experienced Faculty: Subject experts with deep knowledge of RMS exam patterns, CBSE syllabus, and defence school requirements.
+- Experienced Faculty: Subject experts with deep knowledge of RMS exam patterns, CBSE syllabus, and defence school requirements.

-• Daily Tests: Topic-wise tests every day ensure consistent revision and quick identification of weak areas.
+- Daily Tests: Topic-wise tests every day ensure consistent revision and quick identification of weak areas.

-• Mock Examinations: Regular full-length mock tests under actual exam conditions build speed and confidence.
+- Mock Examinations: Regular full-length mock tests under actual exam conditions build speed and confidence.

-• Individual Mentoring: Every student gets personalised attention and a customised improvement plan.
+- Individual Mentoring: Every student gets personalised attention and a customised improvement plan.

-• Parent-Teacher Meetings: Monthly PTMs keep parents informed about their child’s progress and areas needing focus.
+- Parent-Teacher Meetings: Monthly PTMs keep parents informed about their child’s progress and areas needing focus.

-• Physical Training: Regular PT and sports activities prepare students for the medical and physical aspects of defence school life.
+- Physical Training: Regular PT and sports activities prepare students for the medical and physical aspects of defence school life.

 Ready to Start Your Child’s RMS Journey?